-Management intends to implement remediation plans to address the control deficiencies that led to these material weaknesses and will continue to evaluate and take actions to improve the company's internal control over financial reporting.
-Our remediation plan with respect to our controls over ITGC will include reevaluating our risk assessment and IT control environment within the finance department, developing an IT policy with a clear description on how the controls are designed to operate, and establishing or enhancing controls over system access, administration, and system changes.
+Management has implemented remediation plans to address the control deficiencies that led to these material weaknesses and continues to evaluate and take actions to improve our internal control over financial reporting.
+Our remediation plan with respect to our controls over ITGC includes reevaluation of our risk assessment and IT control environment within the finance department, developing an IT policy with a clear description on how the controls are designed to operate, and establishing or enhancing controls over system access, administration, and system changes.
 Our remediation plan with respect to our controls over our revenue recognition process includes, beginning with the first quarter of 2020, performing and retaining sufficient documentation of our operating controls.
 Our remediation plan with respect to ASC 606 implementation will involve instances of control execution with respect to any new and existing collaboration agreements and the allocation of up-front consideration to the identified performance obligations.
+All remediation plans are currently ongoing and progressing as planned.